 While in-line skating or using Heelys, only skate on designated paths or rinks and not in the street.

 Most injuries occur due to falls.
-Inexperienced riders should only ride as fast as they can comfortably slow down, and they should practice falling on grass or other soft surfaces.
+Inexperienced riders should only ride as fast as they can comfortably slow down and maintain control.
+They should practice falling on grass or other soft surfaces.
 Before riding, skateboarders should survey the riding terrain for obstacles such as potholes, rocks, or any debris.
 Protective wrist, elbow and kneepads should be worn.

 Children should never ride skateboards or scooters in or near moving traffic.

 Children should never skate alone.
 Children under the age of eight should be closely supervised at all times.

 Children who are too young to have a driver's license should not be allowed to operate or ride off-road vehicles.
 Children are involved in about 30 percent of all ATV-related deaths and emergency room-treated injuries.